 Some of the plant and crop characteristics that affect solar radiation interception and use are; leaf area index (LAI), leaf inclination, rate of dry matter production, leaf area duration (LAD), and leaf azimuth.
-These properties that influence light penetration into the crop canopy were summarized by Monsi and Saeki (1953) into a single coefficient denoted canopy extinction coefficient (k) and is used to calculate light interception at a given point of the canopy.
-The relation between IPAR and LAI have being well documented for a variety of crops and in general to achieve 90% of IPAR a LAI of 3 to 5 is needed, although for maize crops LAI can get up to 6 in order to reach a critical level of IPAR (Hipps et al., 1983; Wells, 1991; Williams et al., 1965; Gallo and Daughtry, 1986).
+These properties that influence light penetration into the crop canopy were combined by Monsi and Saeki (1953) into a single coefficient denoted canopy extinction coefficient (k) and was used to calculate light interception at a given point of the canopy.
+The relationship between IPAR and LAI have being well documented for a variety of crops and in general to achieve 90% of IPAR, LAI values of 3 to 5 are needed, although for maize crops LAI can get up to 6 in order to reach a critical level of IPAR (Hipps et al., 1983; Wells, 1991; Williams et al., 1965; Gallo and Daughtry, 1986).
 The implications of LAI beyond a critical level is that IPAR will start to decrease because of shading of the bottom leaves of the canopy that will become sinks instead of sources consequently affecting productivity.

-Even though numerous experiments have been established with the goal of investigate how IPAR and grain yield respond to changes in plant population and planting pattern, little work has been done to investigate the effects of seed orientation on crop properties.
+Even though numerous experiments have been established with the goal of showing how IPAR and grain yield respond to changes in plant population and planting pattern, little work has been done to investigate the effects of seed orientation on crop properties.
 Additionally, there is no evidence of research that investigated the interaction between seed orientation, plant population density and planting configuration.

 CHAPTER II